 Nicknamed the “Borough of Parks,” you’ll enjoy plenty of fresh air and room to stretch your legs in one of Staten Island’s 170 parks.
 Plus, you’ll just be a Staten Island Ferry ride away from Lower Manhattan, Ellis Island, and the Statue of Liberty.
 Staten Island is home to some of the best ethnic food and unique attractions that stem from multi-cultural roots.
 Enjoy adventurous German and Sri Lankan fare and iconic pizza.
 Explore historic Richmond Town and take in the sights of Fort Wadsworth.

 When you move to Staten Island, you’ll be part of a community that remembers the past and embraces the future.
-Click “Find Staten Island Movers” to request your free moving quotes now!
+Click “Find Staten Island Movers” to request your free moving quotes now, or check out the ranked list of the top-rated moving companies in Staten Island.

 Living in Staten Island, NY: What to Know Before Moving to Staten Island